-Radial ply OTR tires can be buffed on any conventional buffing equipment.
-Some buffers require special templates and techniques.
+Bias ply OTR tires can be buffed on any conventional buffing equipment.

-Buffing is very important in the actual processing of radial ply OTR tires to attain proper end results, particularly for matrix curing.
-Like any buffing operation, it has three major objectives: 1.
-Size the tire if required, to fit a matrix.
+Buffing is very important in the actual processing of bias ply OTR tires to attain proper end results, particularly for matrix curing.
+Like any buffing operation, it has three major objectives:

+1. Size the tire, if required, to fit a matrix.

-Since the built tire must fall within close circumferential measurements to fit a matrix, sizing starts on the buffer.
-Tires should be measured before buffing is started and the operating chart consulted to determine the amount of tread to be removed to prepare the tire for the matrix.
+Since the built tire must fall within close circumferential measurements to fit the matrix, sizing starts on the buffer.
+Tires should be measured before buffing is started, and the operating chart consulted to determine the amount of tread to be removed to prepare the tire for the matrix.